Honoring Indigeneity: Indigenous Knowledge(s) and Indigenous Sovereignty

 Anita Tuvin Schlechter Auditorium, 7 p.m.

-This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Churchill Fund and the departments of anthropology & archaeology, American studies, and psychology.
+This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Churchill Fund and the departments of anthropology & archaeology, American studies, psychology, environmental studies, and earth sciences.
 It is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series and its semester theme, Indigeneity in the Americas.

 Biography (provided by the speaker)